gdmarmerola/gdmarmerola.github.io/_posts/2018-05-05-forest-embeddings.md

 In this post, I'll try out a new way to represent data and perform clustering: forest embeddings.
 A forest embedding is a way to represent a feature space using a random forest.
 Each data point $x_i$ is encoded as a vector $x_i = [e_0, e_1, ..., e_k]$ where each element $e_i$ holds which leaf of tree $i$ in the forest $x_i$ ended up into.
 The encoding can be learned in a supervised or unsupervised manner:

 1. **Supervised:** we train a forest to solve a regression or classification problem.
-Then, we use its tree structure to extract the embedding.
+Then, we use the trees structure to extract the embedding.

 2. **Unsupervised:** each tree of the forest builds splits at random, without using a target variable.